We keep the Early Years and Childcare Providers Privacy Notice under review. It was last reviewed and updated in February 2022.

 - complete the statutory Early Years Census annual return

-- support you to deliver quality early education and childcare places inline with DfE statutory guidance, Statutory framework for the early years foundation stage, Ofsted requirements
+- support you to deliver quality early education and childcare places in-line with Department for Education (DfE) statutory guidance, Statutory framework for the early years foundation stage, Ofsted requirements

 - assess our own performance and improve our service

 - help prioritise in relation to the above and to inform our strategy and commissioning arrangements

 - invite providers to information sessions/briefings and network meetings which are virtual/face to face to support the improving of quality and the sufficiency of places

 - create statistics that are anonymous and cannot be linked back to you or your provision for the purpose of local and national surveys